FlowFinance/slate/source/includes/_intro.md

 ## Dashboard

 A dashboard is provided at `/dashboard` to which you can log in with your credentials and perform the following operations:
-- Reset your `client_id`
+- Reset your `client_id`.
-- Browse all accounts registered on your platform, their approval status and line of credit
+- Browse all accounts registered through your platform, their approval status and line of credit.
-- Browse all loans issued on your platform and their statuses
+- Browse all loans issued through your platform and their detailed information.